satazor/js-spark-md5/README.md

 #### SparkMD5.ArrayBuffer#destroy()

-Releases memory used by the incremental buffer and other aditional resources.
+Releases memory used by the incremental buffer and other additional resources.

+#### SparkMD5.ArrayBuffer#getState()

+Returns an object representing the internal computation state.
+You can pass this state to setState().
+This feature is useful to resume an incremental md5.

+#### SparkMD5.ArrayBuffer#setState(state)

+Sets the internal computation state.
+See: getState().

 #### SparkMD5.ArrayBuffer.hash(arr, raw)